 Keywords: smashed, red potatoes, cheater, easy, side dish

-If you loved this recipe, then try out some of these:
+If you love your potatoes, then try out some of these tasty recipes:

 - Kale Mashed Potatoes